arghya1912/covisite/README.md

 <h2 align="center" id="TimetoSayGoodBye"> :label: Phew!
 It's time to say Good Bye! :smile: </h2>

-   Thank You for giving us a chance!
-Wishing You a Good Day ahead.
+   Thank you for giving us a chance to participate in HackTable 2021, looking forward to participate in more such events.